varp/dockerfiles/README.md

  - vim-nox/vim-enhanced

  ## PHP
- Based on the **basecli** image is fully configured for comfortable use for developent environment.
+ Based on the **basecli** image is fully configured for comfortable use for development environment.

- - php 7.1
+ - php 7.2
    - uuid
    - gettext
    - fpm